JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7939 days**.

-And here is a just a random fact -  **Hundreds of years ago, only the wealthy people used to wear underwear**.
+And here is a just a random fact -  **Mars is the home of Olympus Mons, the largest known volcano in our solar system**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)